viters/docs/cookbook/permissions/workflows.md

 # {{$frontmatter.title}}

-> Workflows are a way to add structured stages to the flow of content or data creation through the use of custom access
+> Workflows are the use of custom access permissions to add structured stages to the flow of content creation or data
-> permissions.
-This enables you to do things like pass off work in progress between multiple roles, build decision
+> generation.
+Workflows enable you to do things like pass off work in progress between multiple roles, build decision
 > trees, _and beyond!_

 :::tip Author: {{$frontmatter.author}}